hazelnutcloud/eth-book/src/part-1-genesis/chapter-05-frontier-launch.md

 ## The Thawing Process

 Frontier launched in a unique "thawed" state.
-For the first 100,000 blocks, the network operated under special conditions:
+For the first 100,000 blocks, the network operated under special conditions:[^3]

 ### Canary Contracts